Evanmoody25/Kickstarter-Analysis-/README.md

 * Perform an Excel analysis with visualizations.
 * Interpret common Excel visualizations

+# This section will be showing pivot tables

 1. A Years column is created based on the Date Created Conversion column in the Kickstarter spreadsheet.

 ![image](https://user-images.githubusercontent.com/89880015/148264680-f3777ac8-6b48-4e23-ad00-3fa3b9766c9e.png)

 2. A pivot table is created in a new worksheet labeled "Outcomes Based on Launch Date".

 ![image](https://user-images.githubusercontent.com/89880015/148264849-d1c432e3-f359-41f0-82a7-7af2a862306b.png)

 3. The pivot table filters on "Parent Category" and "Years".

 ![image](https://user-images.githubusercontent.com/89880015/148265015-247d3b0e-9410-45e9-a768-ad6d374c969c.png)

 4. The columns, rows, and values in the pivot table fields are correctly populated.

 ![image](https://user-images.githubusercontent.com/89880015/148265218-6b947111-f0c8-41e2-960e-e7c6998b31ce.png)

 5. The "Parent Category" is filtered on "theater".

 ![image](https://user-images.githubusercontent.com/89880015/148265386-0aaddaf9-1af4-4980-9926-f3d6a4356bea.png)

 6. The row labels are changed to display the months of the year, and the campaign outcomes are sorted in descending order.